janniks/vue-notion/README.md

 A working example using Nuxt can be found inside the `example` directory.

+## Roadmap

+Check out the [Roadmap](https://github.com/janniks/vue-notion/projects/1) and upvote issues that you want to see implemented soon.

 ## Sites using vue-notion

 List of pages that are using this library.